Pylons/pyramid/docs/zcml.rst

   "chain" views together to form a composite response.
 The response of the outermost wrapper view will be returned to the user.
-The wrapper view will be found as any view is found: see :ref:`view_lookup_ordering`.
+The wrapper view will be found as any view is found: see :ref:`view_lookup`.
 The "best" wrapper view will be found based on the lookup ordering: "under the hood" this wrapper view is looked up via ``repoze.bfg.view.render_view_to_response(context, request, 'wrapper_viewname')``.
 The context and request of a wrapper view is the same context and request of the inner view.
 If this attribute is unspecified, no view wrapping is done.

   .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.